dmitriz/vscode-runonsave/README.md

 > **Note:** `"*"` activation is intentional and acknowledged.
 > This extension is designed for startup checks and is throttled to avoid unnecessary performance impact.
 > The schema warning can be safely ignored in this context.
+> For more details on activation events, see the [VS Code documentation](https://code.visualstudio.com/api/references/activation-events).

+---

+## Long-Term Vision

+The goal of this fork is to create a versatile extension that supports a wide range of activation events and workflows, enabling developers to automate tasks based on various triggers beyond file saving.

 ---